Nalaquq/qcorp-gis-training/modules/02-field-data-collection/activities/activity-01-survey-design.md

 **Appearance:**
 - Theme color: Blue
-- Logo: Upload Quinhagak logo if available
+- Logo: Upload the Qanirtuuq or Nalaquq logo if available

 **Map:**
 - Basemap: Streets or Imagery